bytes0xcr6/Your-Life-Game/README.md

 Function fetchedMyPausedItems adjusted, as it was pointing to the ERC1155 too.
 Optimized, as it was passing the allowed gas!
 Warning: Contract code size is 25317 bytes and exceeds 24576 bytes (a limit introduced in Spurious Dragon).
 This contract may not be deployable on Mainnet.
 Consider enabling the optimizer (with a low "runs" value!), turning off revert strings, or using libraries.
   --> contracts/YLNFTMarketplace1.sol:21:1:

+  I had to remove the event RevertDepositFromWalletToTeams(), TransferedNFTfromVaulttoMarket(), TransferedNFTfromMarkettoVault(), UserlistedNFTtoMarket() & RevertDepositFromWalletToMarket() from all the functiones to do not exceed the contract bytes. and there were some unused events that I removed too MarketPerCommissionSet(), EscrowTransferFundsToSeller().

+# Market place ERC1155

+Fixed functions changePrice() & buyAdminListedNFT() & buyUserListedNFT(), adminUnlistedNFT(), finishAuction(), auctionInfo(), onERC1155Received(), onERC1155BatchReceived(), supportsInterface(). setVaultAddress() and setVaultAddress() without owner restriction.

+The contract was not finished, I had to finish some functions onERC1155BatchReceived(), onERC1155Received(), supportsInterface()